ViralTexts/gtr-clusters/clusters/18631203-sn84031490-DelicacyInConversation.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-according to the measure of the created.
+ measure of the created.
 Made
 in the image of God, we see things in the image
 in his signs.— George Macdonald.